 - You’ll pay too much for your ad results.

 - Your ads will never get delivered due to low ad bids.

-If you’re interested in the whole picture… Let’s get back to the drawing board and study Facebook Ads Bidding!
+Interested in the whole picture?
+Good choice!
+Let’s get back to the drawing board and study Facebook Ads Bidding then!

 Yes!
 That’s the first thing you need to understand to master bidding management of Facebook Ads.
 When you’re creating a new campaign, you’re joining a huge, worldwide auction.

 You’ll be competing with hundreds of thousands of advertisers to buy what Facebook is selling: Real estate on the News Feed, Messenger, Audience Network, and mobile apps to display your ads to the users.